 For Cultural Immersion

-Cultural festivals and events are spread throughout the year.
+Cultural festivals and events in Vietnam are spread throughout the year.
 To experience traditional celebrations, consider visiting during the Lunar New Year (usually late January or early February) or the Mid-Autumn Festival (around September).

 For Budget-Friendly Travel